domosute/centos-jupyter/README.md

 Used [centos](https://hub.docker.com/_/centos/) as base image, and [Anaconda3 5.1.0](https://repo.continuum.io/archive/) for jupyter notebook.

-How to Run the image
+How to Run the Image
 ------------
 Under docker-enabled environment, execute the following;
 ```